fabricjs/fabric.js/CONTRIBUTING.md

 - **Distribution files:** Do your changes only in the [source files](https://github.com/fabricjs/fabric.js/tree/master/src).
 Don't include the [distribution files](https://github.com/fabricjs/fabric.js/tree/master/dist) in your commit.

-- **Add tests**: Tests are always a great addition - invest a little time and expand the [unit tests suite](https://github.com/fabricjs/fabric.js/tree/master/test/unit).
-More informations about [QUnit](http://qunitjs.com/) tests can be found in the [wiki](https://github.com/fabricjs/fabric.js/wiki/How-to-contribute-to-Fabric#testing-fabric).
+- **Add tests**: Tests are vital - invest a little time and expand the [unit tests suite](https://github.com/fabricjs/fabric.js/tree/master/test/unit).
+More information about [QUnit](http://qunitjs.com/) tests can be found in the [wiki](https://github.com/fabricjs/fabric.js/wiki/How-to-contribute-to-Fabric#testing-fabric).

 - **Add documentation:** Fabric uses [JSDoc 3] for documentation.
 The generated documentation can be found at [fabricjs.com](http://fabricjs.com/docs).